thebracket/llm_rust_article_1/README.md

 The vast majority of the listed domains have a website associated.
 Maybe we could scrape text from the website and use that as context?

+> Many recent LLMs can use tools.
+For example, ChatGPT can fire up a web browser
+> to search for the answer to your question.
+This article isn't going to try to
+> incorporate tool usage---instead, we'll scrape the website data and provide
+> context directly.

 Let's make use of the `reqwest` crate to fetch the website data, and the `scraper` crate to extract some text.
 LLMs have a pretty short context window, so we